EUS Procedure Questions and Answers

 - Difficulty Swallowing

 Schedule A Consultation

 It is in our very character to put you, the patient, first.
-If you live in the New York City metropolitan area and require an Endoscopic Ultrasound Vanguard Gastroenterology at Call us.
-We offer four convenient locations to choose from and our doctors are among the best in their field.
+If you live in the New York City metropolitan area and require an Endoscopic Ultrasound, please call us at (212) 889-5544.
+We offer two convenient locations to choose from and our doctors are among the best in their field.

 We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 Please Note: A $75.00 cancellation fee will be charged for all procedures cancelled with less than two (2) business days notice.